-WARNING The use of the monitor adjacent to or stacked with other equipment or medical electrical systems should be avoided because it could result in improper operation.
-If such use is necessary, the monitor and other equipment should be observed to verify that they are operating normally.
+WARNING Avoid using Connex devices adjacent to or stacked with other equipment or medical electrical systems because doing so could result in improper operation.
+If such use is necessary, observe the Connex device and other equipment to verify that they are operating normally.

-WARNING Use only Accessories recommended by Welch Allyn for use with the monitor.
-Accessories not recommend by Welch Allyn may affect the EMC emissions or immunity.
+WARNING Use only accessories Welch Allyn recommends for use with Connex devices.
+Accessories not recommended by Welch Allyn may affect the EMC emissions or immunity.

-WARNING Maintain minimum separation distance of 12 inches (30 cm) between any part of the monitor and portable RF communication equipment (including peripherals such as antenna cables and external antennas).
-Performance of the monitor may be degraded if proper distance is not maintained.
+WARNING Maintain minimum separation distance of 12 inches (30 cm) between Connex devices and portable RF communication equipment (including peripherals such as antenna cables and external antennas).
+Performance of Connex devices might degrade if you don't maintain sufficient separation distance.